r0b0/debian-installer/README.md

 Attach the downloaded installer image file as _Device type: Disk device_, not ~~CDROM device~~.

+### Hyper-V

+To test with the MS hyper-v virtualization, make sure to create your VM with [Generation 2](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V).
+This will enable UEFI.
+TPM can be enabled and Secure Boot disabled in the Security tab of the Hyper-V settings.

+You will also need to convert the installer image to VHDx format and make the file not sparse.
+You can use [qemu-img](https://www.qemu.org/docs/master/tools/qemu-img.html) ([windows download](https://qemu.weilnetz.de/w64/)) and fsutil like this:

+    qemu-img convert -f raw -O vhdx opinionated-debian-installer-bookworm-kde-plasma-20230319a.img odin.vhdx fsutil sparse setflag odin.vhdx 0

+Attach the generated VHDx file as a disk, not as a ~~CD~~.

 ## Hacking

 Alternatively to running the whole browser based GUI, you can run the `installer.sh` script manually from a root shell.
 The end result will be exactly the same.
-Just don't forget to edit the configuration options (especially the `DISK` variable ) before running it.
+Just don't forget to edit the configuration options (especially the `DISK` variable) before running it.

 ### Creating Your Own Installer Image